 Because you don’t want a nasty email, a cease and desist letter, a punch, or because you don’t want to look foolish, take time to summarize their views as accurately and fairly as possible.

-In addition, your professor knows much of the material written about John Green and Amy Hempel etc. and you want a good mark.
+In addition, your professor knows much of the material written about Chuck Palahniuk and Amy Hempel etc. and you want a good mark.

 Like Swans: Together Forever

 When we include many summaries or quotes in a paper, the language we use to introduce them can be very repetitive.

 As such, avoid repeating “bland formulas” like “they think,” “she believes,” and “he says”.

 For example, use language like: emphasizes, urges, argues, suggests, posits, complains, protests against, insists, asserts, observes etc.